Paliago/lagom-eurovision2/LEARNINGS.md

     - `submitRating`: Upserts a user's rating for a contestant category.
     - `getRatingsForRoomAndContestant`: Fetches all ratings for a specific contestant in a room.
     - `getOverviewRatingsForRoom`: Fetches all ratings for a room and aggregates them per contestant (calculates averages).
+    - `getUserRatingForContestant`: Fetches a specific user's rating (if any) for a contestant in a room.
+Used to populate user's own score inputs.
 - **ID Fields**: Use `v.id("tableName")` for schema fields that reference IDs from other tables.
 Client-side, these IDs are typically strings, which Convex handles correctly if they are valid `Id` representations.
 - **ESLint & Convex Files**: An ESLint parsing error has been noted for files in the `convex/` directory, related to `tsconfig.json` project inclusion.
 This may require running `npx convex dev` (which has been done) or specific ESLint configuration updates.
 This should be re-checked.
 The user has accepted that this is an ongoing issue for now.